adessoSE/devblog/_posts/2021-05-17-A-Series-of-Rust-Blog-Posts-Exploring-Rust-For-AWS-Lambda-1.md

 cargo new adesso-echo
 ```

-Now, we can open the folder that cargo created in Visual Code:
+Now, we can open the folder that cargo created in Visual Studio Code:

 ```bash
 code adesso-echo